openfaas/openfaas.github.io/_posts/2021-03-05-r-templates.md

 ### Wrapping up

 In this post I showed how to use the R templates for OpenFaaS.
-We built a serverless function that consumes data from an external APIs, fits exponential smoothing model, and makes a forecast.
+We built a serverless function that consumes data from an external API, fits exponential smoothing model, and makes a forecast.
 The data API with the forecasting function can be added to web applications to provide timely updates on the fly.

-The function presented here could be extended to a microservice that might also provide a summary of past case counts in a [dynamic document](https://rmarkdown.rstudio.com/) building on R's powerful authoring tools.
+Here are some resources for taking you further:

 - [Learn about alternative ways of passing parameters to the COVID-19 function](https://github.com/analythium/openfaas-rstats-examples/tree/main/02-time-series-forecast)
 - [See the list of available R templates for OpenFaaS](https://github.com/analythium/openfaas-rstats-templates#readme)
 - [Check out other R examples with OpenFaaS](https://github.com/analythium/openfaas-rstats-examples)

+Now you might ask why you should care about R in a serverless landscape.
+R is being used by data science teams.
+The OpenFaaS templates I presented here can reduce time to production by wrapping R code into serverless functions or microservices without significant overhead.
+If you are an R user, go ahead and try the templates with one of your use cases.
+If you are not an R user but this introduction piqued your interest, you can find great introductory courses on [freeCodeCamp](https://www.freecodecamp.org/news/tag/r-programming/).
+The [_R for data science_](https://r4ds.had.co.nz/) book gives a concise and modern overview of working with data in R.